 - Marinate the meat.
 Add all marinade ingredients to the meat in a covered bowl or a bag for at least two hours, but overnight would be better.

-- Once the marinade is ready, preheat your large pot on medium high.
-Add 2 tbsp oil, let it warm a bit, then add all the garlic and stir to slowly brown it.
-For the last 30 seconds add the paprika an stir so it releases its aroma.
+- Aromatics.
+Preheat a large pot on medium high.
+When hot, add the oil, let it warm a bit, then add all the garlic and stir to slowly saute until it turns light brown.
+Then add the paprika an stir until it releases its aroma, about 30 seconds.

-- Add everything else to the pot except the carrots.
+- Broth.
+Add all broth ingredients to the pot except the carrots.
 Turn the heat to high until it hits a boil, then reduce heat so it maintains a low boil.
-Cook until the meat is as tender as you'd like it.
+Cook until the meat is as tender as you'd like it, about 60-90 minutes.
 Add carrots towards the final 10 minutes so it softens.
 Discard the cooked onions and star anise pods.

 - Serve with accoutrement as shown: tearing fresh Thai basil onto your plate, taking occasional bites of jalapeno, and dipping a few pieces of meat into the salt / pepper / lemon juice side for variety.